EliseTrad/InternTrack/README.md

-# Intertracker
+# Interntracker

-**Intertracker** is a simple and efficient platform designed to help students and young professionals manage their internship applications effectively.
+**Interntracker** is a simple and efficient platform designed to help students and young professionals manage their internship applications effectively.

 It provides tools for:
 - Application tracking